Andy Strote, Author

 After a summer of thinking about the next steps, I started the next agency, Context Creative, with one partner, Lionel Gadoury, and one employee.

-Author: How to Start a Successful Creative Agency
+Author: How to Start a Successful Creative Agency and How to Become a Successful Creative Freelancer

 I’ve been fortunate to work with great designers, art directors, photographers, filmmakers, animators, illustrators, and programmers.

+I’ve learned the nitty-gritty of running a business, both as a freelancer and agency principal.
 Some of this I learned the easy way, and some the painful way.
+I’ll tell you everything.

-How Will This Book Help You?
+How Will the Agency Book Help You?

 I will help you build a solid foundation for your business.
 With this knowledge, you’ll be able to focus your creativity on what you love doing.

-What This Book Won’t Do for You
+What These Books Won’t Do for You

-This book will not teach you creative skills.
+These books will not teach you creative skills.
 I’m assuming that you are either learning your craft or are already delivering your services at a professional level.

 It may not come naturally to you, but you can learn.
 I did, and so can you.